Progress Destroying Nature: Brazil Dam Fuels Fears For River - UrduPoint

 "We've lost our river," he says.

-"Now we have to buy food in the city."
-Stretching nearly 2,000 kilometers (1,250 miles), the Xingu ebbs and flows with the rainy season, creating vast "igapos," or flooded forests, that are crucial to huge numbers of species.
+"Now we have to buy food in the city." - 'Like a permanent drought' - Stretching nearly 2,000 kilometers (1,250 miles), the Xingu ebbs and flows with the rainy season, creating vast "igapos," or flooded forests, that are crucial to huge numbers of species.

 They are also crucial to an estimated 25,000 Indigenous people and others who live along the river.